A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Do I need a will or a trust in Ohio?+

 Most Ohio adults need at least a will, durable financial power of attorney, health-care power of attorney, and living will.
-A revocable trust is warranted when you have minor children, a blended family, real estate in multiple states, complex assets, or privacy concerns about probate filings.

 Do you handle Ohio probate?+